-Loans: Because there is currently no transparency to the secondary market for student loans with characteristics similar to NEF's, it is not reasonably practical to determine the fair value of this portfolio.
+Student loans: Because there is currently no transparency to the secondary market for student loans with characteristics similar to NEF's, it is not reasonably practical to determine the fair value of this portfolio.
 Because of the high level of credit quality of the portfolio as a whole and the current weighted average yield, it is most likely that, if sold, the portfolio would be valued at a modest premium, offset by the costs necessary to execute the transfer of this portfolio.
 Accordingly, for purposes of this disclosure, amortized cost is believed to approximate fair value.

-Interest receivable: The carrying amount approximates fair value due to the short maturity of this instrument and the Company's experience in collecting this receivable.
+Accrued interest on student loans: The carrying amount approximates fair value due to the short maturity of this instrument and the Company's experience in collecting this receivable.